Annual examinations that a woman needs to undergo. Which blood test is better to take? What tests should be taken to check your health?

 Ulcer, colitis, etc. diseases of the gastrointestinal tract

-Need to pass: coprogram.
+Must pass: coprogram.

-How often: Once every 2 years.
+How often: 1 time every 2 years.

 Endocrine diseases

-How often: Once a year or after severe stress.
+How often: once a year or after severe stress.

 Important indicator: